Breast cancer survivors

 Can exercise help ease the symptoms associated with memory impairment (fatigue, anxiety, and/or depression) for breast cancer survivors?

-The women in this study were at least 18-years-old, had been diagnosed with breast cancer, were English speaking, and had completed treatment for their cancer.
+The study followed 1477 women.
+The women were at least 18-years-old, had been diagnosed with breast cancer, were English speaking, and had completed treatment for their cancer.
 The majority of the women were white (about 97%) and were diagnosed with ductal carcinoma in situ (DCIS) or early-stage (stage 1 or stage II) disease.

 The study population of this research study was mostly white (about 97%), highly educated and had high annual household income.
 Because of this, the results of this study may not hold true for all women.
 Additionally, the researchers only had one follow-up after 6 months.
 More work should be done to extend this time period.